USDA-ARS-GBRU/MicroMPN_data-files/README.md

 For R analysis and plotting purposes, thoughout our R scripts and Excel files we reffered to data from soil-only microcosms as "simple".
 Whereas data obtained from soil and synthetic communities was labeled "complex".

-1) Folder name: plasmid_retention
+1) Folder: plasmid_retention

    This folder contains three files.

     R_script - 'paired_t_test_analysis.txt'

     R_input_file - 'data_simple_complex.csv'

-    Excel_spreadsheet - "data_simple_complex.xlsx"
+    Excel_spreadsheet - "data_simple_complex.xlsx" (The spreadsheet contains the R output and boxplots.)

-      Contains two tabs:

-        Tab_1 - Paired_t_test_simple_complex (R output)

-        Tab_2 - Boxplots (figures)

-2) Folder name: MicroMPN_soil_only_microcosm
+2) Folder: MicroMPN_soil_only_microcosm

-    For the purposes of organization, this main folder has three subfolders.
+The data in this folder correspond to soil-only microcosm analysis and plots.
+This main folder has three subfolders.

    2.1) Subfolder: micrompn

     This folder contains the input and output files used with MicroMPN (https://github.com/USDA-ARS-GBRU/micrompn.git).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
-The R analysis was preformed with both MPN and MPN adjusted values.
-Scientific paper only discusses and displays results for MPN values.
-The conclusions of     the paper were the same for both MPN and MPN adjusted values.
+Analysis of data was performed in R and both MPN and MPN adjusted values were analyzed.
+However, the scientific paper only discusses and displays results       for MPN values.
+Regardless, the conclusions of the paper remained the same.

         micrompn_input - "limit_detection_T48_Bio_1.csv"